mothur/mothur.github.io/_wiki/installation.md

 #### Building with Cygwin

 -   Open Cygwin64Terminal program
--   cd to directory with mothur\'s source
+-   cd to directory with mothur's source
 -   Run make clean, then make.